InfraLore/make_for_devops/chapters/03-make_fundamentals.md

 reference them from phony targets.
 This gives you both repeatability (phony) and efficiency (file-based caching).

+\begin{calloutbox}[File Dependencies: Optimization, Not Default] Use file-based dependencies when:
+\begin{itemize}
+\item The operation is expensive (multi-minute Docker builds)
+\item The inputs rarely change (Dockerfile, requirements.txt)
+\item Re-running unnecessarily wastes time or resources
+\end{itemize}

+Stick with phony targets when:
+\begin{itemize}
+\item The operation is quick (under 10 seconds)
+\item You always want it to run (deploy, test, logs)
+\item "Freshness" matters more than efficiency
+\end{itemize}

+\textbf{Default to phony targets.} Only use file-based dependencies when you've identified a specific performance problem.
+Premature optimization makes Makefiles harder to understand.

+Most DevOps workflows should be phony.
+File dependencies are an optimization you discover through use, not something you design upfront. \end{calloutbox}

 ### Order-Only Prerequisites

-Sometimes you need something to run first, but don't want to re-run if it changes:
+Sometimes you need something to run first, but don't want to re-run if it
+changes:

 ```makefile
 deploy: | check-cluster